rossguju1/AndroidProgramming_CS65/CodeIts/CodeIt3/README.md

 # SUMMARY
 I completed the following 7/8 testing Methods that we were told to implement.
 The method `` public void testMajorValuePersistedBetweenLaunches()`` was given to us.

+# NOTE
+Whenever I download the app from gitlab and open it into Android Studio, the ProfileActivityTest configuration isn't there.
+Instead of creating a new configuration to run the *ProfileActivityTest.java* just right click the file and click *Run ProfileActivityTest*.
+This will execute the Unit Test script.

 # TEST Methods

 ## Test Method 1: ``public void testNameValuePersistedBetweenLaunches()``